cbogart/reddit_analysis_pipeline/README.md

 Source code dir

-## scripts

-Various scripts, including simple data exploration and data preprocessing

 ## resources

 ### subreddit_groups

 Groups of subreddits.
 Each group contains several subreddits regarding similar topics  and the subreddit names are stored in a txt file, one subreddit per line

-### post_ids_for_comments

-Post_ids for a groups of subreddits.
-Each group's post_ids are stored in a txt file, one post_id per line.

 ## logs